 The goal of this statement is not to prohibit conversation about politics, which would be difficult to enforce and perhaps not even in the best interest of our work.
 For example, it may be relevant to discuss how current or new federal or state policies help or harm animals, or we may be evaluating a charity for its impact on legislative efforts or assessing legislative efforts as an intervention.
 Discussions around politics may even benefit our work by allowing us to engage in critical thinking, and as one colleague nicely stated, they may “expand our moral circle and contribute to creating a safe work culture.”

-Rather, what the policy intends is to be protective and avoid discrimination—so, for example, we couldn’t terminate someone for voting for one presidential candidate if leadership happened to prefer another.
+Rather, what the policy intends is to prevent discrimination—so, for example, we couldn’t terminate someone for voting for one presidential candidate if leadership happened to prefer another.

-That said, politics—as well as religion—can be sensitive topics, particularly in some cultures.
-When discussing politics, religion, or other controversial topics with your colleagues, please be respectful in your communications, use good judgment, and be mindful of cultural sensitivity.
+That said, politics—as well as other subjects, such as religion—can be sensitive topics, particularly in some cultures.
+When discussing controversial topics with your colleagues, please be respectful in your communications, use good judgment, and be mindful of cultural sensitivity.

 2. How can we ensure leadership treats every situation in an equitable manner?
 This can be a challenge even if there are good intentions and multiple people involved for accountability.
 Similar situations could be defined differently based on framing, inconsistent justifications, or a dismissal of precedence in how policy has been enforced in the past.

-While it’s rare that there is uniformity in the circumstances that surround these types of issues, the designated people, leads, and Executive Director (ED) will communicate to each other (during the weekly leads meeting, or sooner, if necessary) when a claim has been brought and how it will be handled so everyone in leadership is aware.
-This will help us act consistently across different claims.
+While it’s rare that there is uniformity in the circumstances that surround these types of issues, the designated people and board liaison for the Respect in the Workplace policy will communicate with each other (barring any conflicts of interest among those parties and the claimant and the alleged offender) when a claim has been brought to help us act consistently across different claims.

-Bearing in mind that many of these situations will involve sensitive details and that we have an equal obligation to protect an employee’s privacy and personnel records, we will do our best to acknowledge if the organization has misstepped along the way.
+Bearing in mind that many of these situations will involve sensitive details and that we have an equal obligation to protect a team member’s privacy and personnel records, we will do our best to acknowledge if the organization has misstepped along the way.
 ACE’s “Mistakes” page on our public website demonstrates that the organization values transparency, learning, and growth.